Immunizations

 Sex is normal and it is a healthy part of life, so whether you are planning on becoming sexually active or already sexually active make sure you know the best way to keep yourself and your partners healthy and safe.

-Young healthy adults are encouraged to complete a routine STI screen yearly.
-This typically includes a urine sample for chlamydia and gonorrhea and blood tests for HIV, Syphilis and Hepatitis C. However, if you are at higher risk for an STI, we recommend you have more frequent STI screens.
+Young healthy adults are encouraged to complete a routine STI screen yearly and with each new partner.
+This typically includes a urine sample and/or swabs for chlamydia and gonorrhea and blood tests for HIV, Syphilis and Hepatitis C. However, if you are at higher risk for an STI, we recommend you have more frequent STI screens.
 Risk factors include multiple partners, unprotected sex, men who have sex with men (MSM) and a previous history of STI.

 When you come into the Student Wellness Center for an STI screen, you can expect us to treat you with respect, keep your information confidential and provide you with support as you need.
 We will ask you some personal questions, this is to assess risk factors and will help us to make appropriate suggestions for you.